 Approximately two weeks after the testing, you will return to the office without your child for a discussion of the results.
 Depending on the age of your child, he or she may be included in the discussion.
 At this appointment, the psychologist will review the testing results, discuss recommendations, and answer any questions you may have.
-A written report is provided within one or two weeks of that appointment.
+A written report is provided within about four weeks of that appointment.
 The report provides a written record of the testing that was completed, and provides specific recommendations so that parents, educational staff, physicians, and other professionals working with your child can coordinate a treatment plan that will enable your child to succeed.

 Executive Functioning Questions Answered